National Disaster Risk Reduction and Management Council

-The National Disaster Risk Reduction and Management Council (NDRRMC), formerly known as the National Disaster Coordinating Council (NDCC), is a working group of various government, non-government, civil sector and private sector organizations of the Government of the Republic of the Philippines established on June 11, 1978 by Presidential Decree 1566.
+The National Disaster Risk Reduction and Management Council (NDRRMC), formerly known as the National Disaster Coordinating Council (NDCC) until August 2011, is a working group of various government, non-government, civil sector and private sector organizations of the Government of the Republic of the Philippines established on June 11, 1978, by Presidential Decree 1566.
 It is administered by the Office of Civil Defense (OCD) under the Department of National Defense (DND).
 The council is responsible for ensuring the protection and welfare of the people during disasters or emergencies.

 The NDRRMC plans and leads the guiding activities in the field of communication, warning signals, emergency, transportation, evacuation, rescue, engineering, health and rehabilitation, public education and auxiliary services such as fire fighting and the police in the country.

 The Council utilizes the UN Cluster Approach in disaster management.
 It is the country's focal for the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) and many other related international commitments.

 Council membership

 On May 27, 2010, during the administration of Gloria Macapagal-Arroyo, the Philippine Disaster Risk Reduction and Management Act of 2010 (RA 10121) was signed into law.
-Five months later on October 2010 during the Benigno Aquino III administration, the National Disaster Coordinating Council (NDCC) was renamed into National Disaster Risk Reduction and Management Council (NDRRMC).
+The agency started to use the National Disaster Risk Reduction and Management Council (NDRRMC) name on October 2010 where it concurrently used with the National Disaster Coordinating Council (NDCC) until the NDCC name was entirely phased out in August 2011 during the administration of Arroyo's successor Benigno Aquino III.
 The following heads of agencies compose the NDRRMC:

 As of June 30, 2022, these are the following members of the council:

 Local DRRM Offices

 According of Republic Act 10121, various local governments throughout the country should establish Local DRRM Offices at the regional, provincial, municipal, city and barangay levels.
-As functional arms of the local governments, these Offices are responsible to create a Local Disaster Risk Reduction and Management Plan according to the Framework of the NDRRMC covering 4 aspects including disaster preparedness, response, prevention and mitigation, and rehabilitation and recovery.
+As functional arms of the local governments, these Offices are responsible to create a Local Disaster Risk Reduction and Management Plan according to the Framework of the NDRRMC covering four aspects including disaster preparedness, response, prevention and mitigation, and rehabilitation and recovery.

 Local Offices usually have a Chief DRRM Officer supported by Administrative and Training, Research and Planning, Operations and Warning Officers.
 Some of these Offices have advanced to organizing their own search and rescue and emergency medical services squads and command-control-and-communications centers.

+Pre-disaster

+The Philippines passed the Declaration of State of Imminent Disaster Act (RA 12287) in September 2025, establishing a framework for early government action and funding release ahead of disasters.